Skip to Content

 Playa Blanca, Santa Marta

 This beach is famous for its calm water and white sand.
-Although it can be busy, it is a very beautiful and easily accessible spot popular with foreigners and locals alike!
+Although it can be busy, it is a very beautiful and easily accessible spot popular with tourists and locals alike!

 The best thing to do here is to grab a shaded tent and enjoy some drinks and food while you relax!